lumeland/lume.land/docs/configuration/config-file.md

 ${toc}

 The configuration file is a `_config.ts` or `_config.js`, saved in the site's root directory exports a Lume instance.
+If you don't have it yet, [see Installation documentation](../overview/installation.md) to know how to create it.

 The minimal required code is:

 ```js
 import lume from "lume/mod.ts";